rdb64-hobbies/see_and_select_tokens/README.md

 2. Open your browser and navigate to `http://localhost:5001`

 3. **Initialize the Model**:
+   - Available models are loaded automatically from configuration
-   - Select a model from the dropdown
+   - Select a model from the dropdown (shows descriptions)
    - Click "Initialize Model" and wait for it to load

 4. **Generate Tokens**: